hlynurd/open-mtg/README.md

 ## Contributing

-I have a keen in branching out this project, please send me an email so we can coordinate our collaboration efforts!
+I have a keen interest in expanding this work, please send me an email so we can coordinate our collaboration efforts!

 ## Usage